loopbackio/loopback.io/pages/en/lb3/Model-definition-JSON-file.md

       <td>strict</td>
       <td>Boolean</td>
       <td>
-        <p>Specifies whether the model accepts only predefined properties or not.
-One of:</p>
+        Specifies whether the model accepts only predefined properties or not.
+One of:
         <ul>
           <li><code>true</code>: Only properties defined in the model are accepted.
 Use if you want to ensure the model accepts only predefined properties.</li>
           <li><code>false</code>: The model is an open model and accepts all properties, including ones not predefined in the model.